nlicari1/Portfolio-Projects/README.md

-This folder will contain all the portfolio projects I have done.
+This folder contains all projects I have finished and currently working on.